researchsoft/website/readme.md

 ## Extra information

+**Warning:** The below information is out of date and may not be correct.
+Anything in `resources/` is not committed to the repo; any changes in style can be made in `assets/scss/custom.scss`.

 Due to limitations in the version of Hugo that Netlify runs, changing the _style_ of the website will require pulling this entire repo to a computer and building the site with hugo-extended.
-The resulting files generated in [resources/_gen/assets/scss/styles](https://github.com/researchsoft/website/tree/master/resources/_gen/assets/scss/styles>) then need to be committed back to the repository.
+The resulting files generated in `resources/_gen/assets` then need to be committed back to the repository.